stoplightio/elements/docs/components/API.md

 ## Usage

-> This component requires an OpenAPI file that is either provided directly to the component (as a YAML string or a JSON object) or accessible via URL (in that case the component will fetch it by itself).
+> This component requires an OpenAPI file that is either provided directly to the component (as YAML string, JSON string or JSON object) or accessible via URL (in that case the component will fetch it by itself).

 > If you don't already have an OpenAPI, you can design one for free using [Stoplight Studio](https://stoplight.io/studio).